asvetlov/us-pycon-2019-tutorial/docs/preparation.rst

 Before coming to the tutorial, please do the following:

 1. Have Python 3.7 installed in your laptop. **Note:** It's important that you're running Python 3.7 (or above) because we will use some of the new features added in 3.7 in this tutorial.

-   * `Here's a tutorial that will help you get set up <https://realpython.com/installing-python/>`__
+   * `Here's a tutorial that will help you get set up. <https://realpython.com/installing-python/>`__

 2. Create a `GitHub <https://github.com/>`_ account, if you don't already have one.
    If your account has two-factor-authentication enabled, bring that device.